 Q: Will my broth gel?

 A: If you have enough bones with cartilege, it will gel.
 It will not be gelatin-like when warm, but when chilled it will likely gel.
 If it does not, do not worry.
 It will still be tasty.
-The addition of feet and necks really adds to the gel-ability of your broth.
+The addition of feet and necks and wings really adds to the gel-ability of your broth.

 Q: How in the world do you use up so much broth in a typical week?